Apply for a grant

 Three external independent experts with related research experience reviews each application.
 Independent experts are chosen that have no affiliation to the grant applications and are asked to declare any conflict of interest in being a reviewer before receiving an application.
 All reviewers are expected to respect the applicants' confidentiality.
 The CGDS provides guidance to the referees and supplies them a review form for this process.
 Peer reviewers are asked to score the applications on the basis of quality, relevance, originality, feasibility and value for money.

-The Trust’s Medical and Scientific Advisory Panel consider the external reviewers' recommendations.
-The panel advises the Trust on the best quality research to fund and on setting priorities for future CGD research.
-We have in place a conflicts of interest policy and a register of interests for the CGD Society’s Medical and Scientific Advisory Panel by which all members agree to abide before joining the panel.
+The CGDS Medical Advisory Panel consider the external reviewers' recommendations.
+The panel advises CGDS on the best quality research to fund and on setting priorities for future CGD research.
+We have in place a code of practice and conflict of interest policy and a register of interests for our Research Advisory Panel by which all members agree to abide before joining the panel.
 Panel members can serve up to a maximum of six years on the panel.

-The Association of Medical Research Charities approves all our peer review methods and in 2011 the CGD Society received a certificate of best practice for its peer review procedures.
+The AMRC approves all our peer review methods and in 2011 the CGD Society received a certificate of best practice for its peer review procedures.

 Selecting the most promising projects